The Forgotten Legacy of Slidertown: The Hidden History Beneath Historic South Park

 Remembering What Came Before

 Today, there's little left to mark the existence of Slidertown.
 Few physical remnants remain, and many longtime Dayton residents have never heard the name.
-But the legacy of Slidertown deserves more than just a footnote in local history—it represents an essential chapter in the story of Dayton’s growth, its struggles with race and class, and the communities that built the foundation for the city we see today.
+But the legacy of Slidertown deserves more than just a footnote in local history—it represents an essential chapter in the story of Dayton’s growth and the communities that built the foundation for the city we see today.

 Historic South Park may now be a symbol of preservation, but true preservation includes memory—not just buildings.
 Remembering Slidertown means acknowledging the lives and labor of those who made a home there before it was beautiful, before it was desirable, and long before it was historic.